Charlotteis/notes/javacript/react/QUESTIONS.md

   It also takes care of any transpiling: like ES6 to regular JavaScript, SCSS to CSS and so on.
 To do that it uses tools like postcss and babel.

 - **How does webpack bundle things?**
   It basically replaces all your `import` statements with calls to a special 'require()' function.
-That function will be added to your code automatically. `require()` will run the code in your modue and return an object that contains everything that you `export`ed from your module.
+That function will be added to your code automatically. `require()` will run the code in your module and return an object that contains everything that you `export`ed from your module.

   It then puts all of those trasnformed modules into a single file (or multiple ones in more complex configurations).